growr-xyz/growr-documentation/introduction/B-Protocol-Overview.md

 Growr protocol delivers value to **global investors**:
 - Yield generation on excess capital
 - Flexibility in defining risk/reward preferences in a global marketplace
-- End-to-end transparency in capital allocation
-Growr protocol delivers value to **local communities**:
+- End-to-end transparency in capital allocation \n Growr protocol delivers value to **local communities**:
 - Access to credit from a global marketplace
 - Facilitation of access to credit for community members by managing local risk policies and enabling social vouching
 - Yield generation for local investors
-- Revenue growth for merchants through buy now, pay later scheme Growr protocol delivers value to **borrowers**:
+- Revenue growth for merchants through buy now, pay later scheme \n Growr protocol delivers value to **borrowers**:
 - Access to loans for unbanked and excluded population
 - Loans with fair conditions
 - Self-sovereign credit record
-- Promotion of financial health and savings accumulation
+- Promotion of financial health and savings accumulation \n